meredithcook/meredithcook.github.io/_posts/2024-01-20-i-made-too-much-of-christmas.md

 layout: post
 title: I Made Too Much of Christmas
 date: 2024-01-20
-description: I looked for Christmas in all the wrong places, but it brought me back
+description: I looked for Christmas in all the wrong places, and it was a gracious reminder of why we celebrate Advent in the first place.
-image: '/images/kidbookreview.jpg' # Add image post (optional)
+image: '/images/advent.jpg' # Add image post (optional)
-tags: [book-review]
+tags: [christmas]
 GA: G-DHPTC39GDF
-published: false
 ---

 I woke up the day after Christmas feeling a bit disoriented.
 For almost three months, I'd been in holiday mode—searching for Halloween costumes, decorating, planning Thanksgiving menus and Christmas parties, scouring community calendars for can't-miss events.
 So when it was suddenly a normal day, I didn't know what to do with myself.